The trainer is a highly experienced banker who worked for HSBC (and the legacy bank, Midland Bank before that) for 40 years from 1977 until 2017.

 - assisting corporate recovery managers in minimizing potential losses due to debt exposure or from an operational perspective; and

-- delivering trade finance training courses to stakeholders (in debt structuring and products).
+- delivering trade finance AML training courses to stakeholders (in debt structuring and products).